Felix-Quehl/go-https-file-server/README.md

 ## Run

-Customize the docker-compose file and just start it :)
+Customize the volume mount and the GOARCH in the docker-compose file and just start it :)

 ```bash
 docker-compose up